marcogdepinto/Deep-learning-model-deploy-with-django/README.md

 **Executive Summary**

 This project is a Django-REST API that offers the consumption of a deep learning model using a simple front end.
 The model adopted in this work is the previous version of an Emotion Classifier trained with audio files of the [RAVDESS dataset](https://zenodo.org/record/1188976#.XvO2WZMza3c).
 To know more, see [this repository](https://github.com/marcogdepinto/emotion-classification-from-audio-files).
-The final vision of this project is to show that artificial intelligence applications can be shipped to production and have a real impact.

 # How does this work?